SchabanBo/qlevar_router/README.md

         builderChild: (c) => DashboardPage(c),
         initRoute: '/info',
         middleware: [
-          // Add middleware with redirection guard to make sure only the authorized users can enter this page or it children QMiddlewareBuilder(redirectGuardFunc: () async {
+          // Add middleware with redirection guard to make sure
+          // that only the authorized users can enter this page or it children QMiddlewareBuilder(redirectGuardFunc: () async {
             return await AuthService().isLogged ? null : '/login';
           })